 - Graduate: University of Michigan School of Public Health, Ann Arbor, Mich.

-Mona Hanna-Attisha MD MPH FAAP is director of Hurley’s Pediatric Residency Program.
+Former director of Hurley’s Pediatric Residency Program, Dr. Hanna-Attisha is an active faculty member and researcher.
+Residents learn a lot during their community pediatrics rotations with her.
 A Michigan native, Dr. Hanna-Attisha grew up in Royal Oak and first fell in love with Pediatrics while on the Flint Campus during her clinical years as a medical student at Michigan State University’s College of Human Medicine.

 After completing her residency and chief residency at Children’s Hospital of Michigan, she earned a master’s degree in Public Health, concentrating in Health Management and Policy, at the University of Michigan School of Public Health.
 Dr. Hanna-Attisha was an assistant professor at Wayne State University Department of Pediatrics and an associate director of the Children’s Hospital of Michigan Pediatric Residency Program prior to returning to Hurley.

 In addition to educating the next generation of physicians, Dr. Hanna-Attisha now directs the Michigan State University and Hurley Children’s Hospital Public Health Initiative, an innovative and model public health program to research, monitor and mitigate the impact of lead in Flint’s drinking water.